Kwaku Frimpong: Non-League

 In May 2023, he returned to Isthmian League Premier Division side Carshalton Athletic on a permanent basis.

 On 30 May 2025, Frimpong joined National League South side Worthing.

+On 12 May 2026, Frimpong joined National League side, Aldershot Town following his release from Worthing.

 Style of play

 The AFC Wimbledon website describes Frimpong as a "tough-tackling midfielder" but during his time at carshalton, he has shown a more offensive side to his game.
 Taking the game to the opposition, skills, dribbles, assists and good goals including one from his own half has shown football fans a different side to his game.